 Krause Tree Farm in Applegate – A visit to this fun Christmas Tree farm just north of Lexington in Michigans’ thumb region is the perfect way to kick off the holiday season.
 In addition to trees, you’ll find a gift shop with fresh boughs, roping, and wreaths as well as refreshments and seasonal snacks.

-Port Austin Christmas Tree Lighting – Head to the tip of Michigan thumb on Friday, November 26 at 7 p.m. for the Port Austin Annual Christmas Tree Lighting.
+Port Austin Christmas Tree Lighting – Head to the tip of Michigan thumb for the Port Austin Annual Christmas Tree Lighting.
 If you get there at 6 p.m., you can enjoy the parade, too.
-There’s a lot to do around this fun town, learn more about Port Austin here.
+There’s a lot to do around this fun town, be sure and check out our Ultimate Guide to Port Austin to lean more.

 Visit Frankenmuth, Michigan’s Own Christmas Town – Charming Frankenmuth is the hotbed of Christmas in Michigan all year round, where you can shop in European-style holiday marketplace, stroll the shops and restaurants and take a ride in a horse-drawn carriage ride along snow-dusted streets.
 Be sure and stop in the Old Christmas station for a fabulous home-cooked dinner.